catglossop/ROS-triangulation-package/README.md

 #### Running the node:

 Now that all the changes have been made to allow this node to work in your system, you can start running the code.
 Make sure roscore is running and you've sourced your setup.bash file (source devel/setup.bash).
-First, build the package using _catkin build_.
 Then follow the below code:

 ```
 roslaunch triangulation triangulation.launch